 - How to request changes to academic, living, transportation, and working situations or protective measures, and available assistance in seeking such changes or measures.
-FNU will make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement; - Student and employee rights and options upon receiving a report that the student or employee has been a victim of dating violence, domestic violence, sexual assault, or stalking, whether the offense occurred on or off campus; and - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, students and employees, both within the institution and in the community.
-This information will be available with the Director of Student Services.
+FNU will make such accommodations or provide such protective measures if the victim requests them and if they are reasonably available, regardless of whether the victim chooses to report the crime to local law enforcement: - Student and employee rights and options upon receiving a report that the student or employee has been a victim of dating violence, domestic

+- violence, sexual assault, or stalking, whether the offense occurred on or off campus; and - Existing counseling, health, mental health, victim advocacy, legal assistance, visa and immigration assistance, student financial aid, and other services available for victims, both within the institution and in the community.